jeremytammik/tbc/a/2044_entitle_license.md

 I more and more like the idea of using the Autodesk ID for my purposes.
 The problem is in some companies the users don´t have Autodesk accounts, the Autodesk Licence works differently there.
 But I think that in general most Revit users have an Autodesk account and if not they should create one.
 I can check the active licenes for my plugins only once a month or even once a year, so the users are not forced to log in every day.
 I think this solution would be userfriendly enough?!

 The only way to pypass my licensing system would be to just create a new Autodesk account every month to start a new 30 day trial.
-I could additinally create a machine identifier from the cpu/mainboard ids to check if someone is using 30 day trials repeatedly....
+I could additinally create a machine identifier from the cpu/mainboard ids to check if someone is using 30 day trials repeatedly...

 I can also implement floating licenses.
 Only disadvantage my self built solution has is that i have to manage payment manually by myself.